 3. J. V. Miller, "The Time of the Crucifixion," JETS 26 (1983).

 4. T. Longstaff, "The Women at the Tomb: Matthew 28:1 Re-examined," NTS 27 (1981) uses BT Semahot 8:1 to establish that the watch or visit of the tomb on the third day was to ensure that premature burial had not taken place.

 5. S. Bacchiocchi, The Time of the Crucifixion and the Resurrection (Berrien Springs, MI: Biblical Perspectives, 1985), 115-116, concludes that the Fourth Commandment does not specify the time of observance of the Sabbath, and this might be adjusted to local conditions and calendar.

 6. H. W. Armstrong, The Resurrection was Not on Sunday (Pasadena: Worldwide Church of God, 1972), 10, who supported a Wednesday crucifixion, argued that the three days are counted from Thursday, the day following when the tomb was sealed and guarded.
 However, the two disciples were speaking of Jesus' death and the end of their expectation that he would be king, not later events of which they may or may not have been aware.
 However, three days from Thursday was Saturday, not Sunday (Luke 24:1) when it was "the third day."

 7. If before sunrise, the Thursday crucifixion is still not possible, since by sunset reckoning this would be the fourth day; the Thursday crucifixion was three days only by the sunrise calendar.

-8. The verses of Luke 16:9-20 are not contained in the two earliest manuscripts, the Sinaiticaus and Vaticanus.
+8. The verses of Mark 16:9-20 are not contained in the two earliest manuscripts, the Sinaiticaus and Vaticanus.
 This passage is first recorded in manuscripts of Irenaius and Hippolytus in the second and third centuries.